Lordly burial rites

 The historian Dr Arne Karsten on lordly burial rites

-'Here rests the heart of Richard, King of England', is written on a lead casket that was discovered in 1838 during excavations in Rouen Cathedral in France.
+'Here lies the heart of Richard, King of England' - this sentence is written on a lead casket that was discovered in 1838 during excavations in Rouen Cathedral in France.
 In 1199, the embalmed heart of Richard the Lionheart was buried wrapped in the finest linen.
 His body, meanwhile, rests in Fontevraud Abbey in Anjou.
-Separate burials are the name given to this form of burial, which already existed among the ancient Egyptians.
-"After death, the body is disembowelled, the entrails are removed and part of the entrails are buried separately from the body in a different place," explains historian Arne Karsten, who teaches modern history at the University of Wuppertal.
-The heart was very often buried separately, but other organs such as the eyes, brain or even the tongue were usually placed in copper containers in alcohol and then soldered shut and laid to rest elsewhere.
+This form of burial, which already existed among the ancient Egyptians is called separate burials.
+“After death, the body is disembowelled, the entrails are removed and part of the entrails are buried separately from the body in a different place,” historian Arne Karsten explains.
+He teaches modern history at the University of Wuppertal.
+The heart was very often buried separately, but other organs such as the eyes, brain or even the tongue were usually placed in copper containers in alcohol.
+Then the containers were soldered shut and the organs were laid to rest elsewhere.

 Canopic jars.
 Egyptian Museum Berlin